Performance-enhancing substance: Painkillers

 Allows performance beyond the usual pain threshold.
 Some painkillers raise blood pressure, increasing oxygen supply to muscle cells.
-Painkillers used by athletes range from common over-the-counter medicines which include NSAIDs (ibuprofen) that are powerful prescription narcotics.
+Painkillers used by athletes range from common over-the-counter medicines which include NSAIDs (ibuprofen) to powerful prescription narcotics.

 Sedatives and anxiolytics

 Sedatives and anxiolytics are used in sports like archery which require steady hands and accurate aim, and also to overcome excessive nervousness or discomfort for more dangerous sports.
 Diazepam, nicotine, and propranolol are common examples.
-Ethanol, the most commonly used substance by athletes, can be used for cardiovascular improvements though has significant detrimental effects.
-Ethanol was formerly banned by WADA during performance for athletes performing in aeronautics, archery, automobile, karate, motorcycling and powerboating, but was taken off the ban list in 2017.
+Ethanol, the most commonly used substance by athletes, can be used for cardiovascular improvements though it has significant detrimental effects.
+Ethanol was formerly banned by WADA during performance for athletes performing in aeronautics, archery, automobile, karate, motorcycling, and powerboating but was taken off the ban list in 2017.
 It is detected by breath or blood testing.
 Cannabis is banned at all times for an athlete by WADA, though performance-enhancing effects have yet to be studied.
 Cannabis and nicotine are detected through urine analysis.